DATA-606-FALL-2022/DATA606_Ranjith_Reddy/Draft_Proposal.md

 ## Description

 Whether you shop from meticulously planned grocery lists or let whimsy guide your grazing, our distinct food rituals define who we are.
 Instacart, a grocery ordering and delivery app, aims to make it simple to stock your refrigerator and pantry with your personal favorites and staples when you need them.
-Personal shoppers review your order and do the in-store shopping and delivery for you after you select products via the Instacart app.
+Personal shoppers review your order and do the in-store shopping and delivery for you after you select products via the Instacart application.

 ## Idea